karma-runner/karma/docs/config/01-configuration-file.md

 **Possible Values:**

-  * `Chrome`
+  * `Chrome` (comes installed with Karma)
-  * `ChromeCanary`
+  * `ChromeCanary` (comes installed with Karma)
-  * `PhantomJS`
+  * `PhantomJS` (comes installed with Karma)
   * `Firefox` (requires karma-firefox-launcher plugin)
   * `Opera` (requires karma-opera-launcher plugin)
   * `Safari` (requires karma-ie-launcher plugin)

-**Description:**
-  A list of browsers to launch and capture.
+**Description:** A list of browsers to launch and capture.
+When Karma starts up, it will also start up each browser which is placed within this setting.
 Once Karma is shut down, it will shut down these browsers as well.
-You can capture any browser manually just by opening a url, where Karma's web server is listening.
+You can capture any browser manually just by opening the browser and visiting the URL where the Karma web server is listening (by default it is `http://localhost:9876/`).

 See [config/browsers] for more.
 Additional launchers can be defined through [plugins].